Kalin-Rudnicki/spyre-db/README.md

        }
      }
      ```
-     The inefficient part of this being that if the join to `tableB` produces 100,000 rows for some `a`, you have outputted `a` 100,000 times.
+     The inefficient part of this being that if the join to `tableB` produces 100,000 `b`s for some `a`, you have outputted `a` 100,000 times.
 Maybe the database actually sends it 100,000 times over the wire, or maybe it only sends the first one, and then it gets added to every row, but either way its going to be in the memory of whoever sent the query 100,000 times.
      Then, whoever sent the query probably immediately wants to do this:
      ```scala
      results.groupMap(_.a)(_.b)
      ```
-     Furthermore, imagine you also joined this to some table `c`, which has 100 records per `(a, b)`.
+     Furthermore, imagine you also joined this to some table `c`, which has 100 `c`s per `(a, b)`.
 Now you've duplicated every `b` 100 times, and `a` 10,000,000 times.
      The point here is that this way of querying data and returning the result is more of a widely accepted limitation of "just the way things are", as opposed to how we would actually like to query and return things (at least in my opinion).
   3) Because of these frustrations, as well as a lack of an ORM that I have really fallen in love with, it is just so un-fun to work with databases.
 I see that as a really bad thing, given that a significant majority of non-trivial programs use a database.
      Maybe if there are a plethora of ORMs, and nobody can decide on which one is the least sufferable, then maybe the ORMs are not the problem, and the database model itself is :thinking:.

 - As a side note relating to NOSQL databases: I am by no means super familiar with these, but after doing some research, the popular ones do not seem to solve the problems I want to solve without introducing new annoyances or problems.
   I think that there are some flaws surrounding the standard SQL database, but I still think that the concept of tables, columns, and joins is the best way to go.
 It just needs to be tweaked.